UP940148/peer-review-system/README.md

 - Delete files that didn't make it to a post
   - Currently if a user attempts to create a post, or update their profile picture, the files go through the 'uploads' folder, before being moved to the 'saved' folder.
 However if posting fails, for whatever reason, the files will stay there, and won't be removed

+- Allow admins in groups, so that not only the owner has access to admin features

+- Delete cohorts

+## Additional documentation

+Some additional documentation files can be found in `./docs/`

 ## Reflections